HighNESS Conceptual Design Report: Volume I: Thermal Scattering Libraries

 \subsubsection{Molecular modelling for MgH$_2$ / MgD$_2$}

 The phonon spectra inputs for the MgH$_2$, and its deuterated variant MgD$_2$, libraries were generated using Density Functional Perturbation Theory (DFPT) \cite{Baroni} with the Perdew-Burke-Ernzerhof (PBE) \cite{pbe} approximation for the exchange and correlation energy functional.
 The calculations also employed ultrasoft pseudopotentials \cite{uspseudo,Dalcorso2014} and plane wave expansions of Kohn-Sham orbitals as given in the Quantum-ESPRESSO (QE) package \cite{QMEspresso}.
-The PDOS of MgH$_2$ and MgD$_2$ are shown in \cref{fig:phdos} \cite{ramic2021njoyncrystal}.
+The phonon density of states (PDOS) of MgH$_2$ and MgD$_2$ are shown in \cref{fig:phdos} \cite{ramic2021njoyncrystal}.

 The results for MgH$_2$ are very similar to previous ab-initio works \cite{Ohba,Schimmel}.
 In particular, in \cite{Ohba} the overall validity of the isotropic approximation of the mean square displacement is assessed at different temperatures.
 The high-frequency phonons, due to the motion of hydrogen, are almost exactly scaled by a factor $\sqrt{2}$ by isotopic substitution while the acoustic part of the spectrum is essentially unchanged.